AY2122S2-CS2103T-T09-2/tp/docs/UserGuide.md

 ```
 search [n/NAME]…​ [j/JOB]…​ [r/ROUND]…​ [s/SKILL]…​
 ```
+* You must provide a full match of attribute you want to search for.<br>
+  e.g. Searching `n/Hans` will match an applicant with name `Hans Lee` but will not match an applicant with name `Han`. <br>
+* The search command is case-insensitive. <br>
+  e.g Searching `n/hans` will match an applicant with name `Hans`.
+* You can search for a combination of attributes.
+  After a search command, applicants will be displayed in descending order of matched attribute and the applicant with the most number of matches is shown at the top of the list. e.g Searching `n/Hans j/Engineer` will match with applicants with either name `Hans` or job `Engineer`.
+Applicant with both name and job matched will be displayed on the top of the list.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can try searching for multiple attributes in the applicant list.
 Try `search n/Alex s/Java` to search for applicants with